Be-Secure/BeSSAAIAgent/README.md

 * **Expected Outcome (Simulated Conversation Flow):**
   1. BeS_Lab_UserProxy (to BeSSAAgent_Assessor): "Assessment for example_lib is complete.
 Please report critical findings to the Remediator.
 Here is the summary:..."
   2. BeSSAAgent_Assessor (to BeSSAAgent_Remediator): "Remediator, I have completed the assessment for example_lib v1.2.3.
 A CRITICAL vulnerability, CVE-2023-1234 (SQL Injection), was found in 'db_connector.py' in the 'get_user_data' function.
 The 'user_id' input is vulnerable.
 Please initiate remediation."
   3. BeSSAAgent_Remediator (to BeSSAAgent_Assessor): "Acknowledged, Assessor.
-I will prioritize CVE-2023-1234 in example_lib.
-     My initial plan is to:
+I will prioritize CVE-2023-1234 in example_lib.My initial plan is to:
          1. Analyze the vulnerable code snippet for 'get_user_data'.
          2. Use RAG to find the standard parameterized query pattern for Python.
          3. Generate a patch suggestion.
 I will now proceed with the 'OS_REMEDIATE_SQLI_001' playbook."